The Wrong Way to Grow Your Career

 The Straight Plan: Breaks a 5-year goal into 20 identical three-month chunks.
 Assumes the path is easy and success is just keeping up with the schedule.

 The Career Test: Treats every three months like a test lab.
-Goals are set to find out the "unknowns" and test which skills truly matter to the market before you spend too much time learning them.
+Goals are set to find out the "unknowns" and test which skills actually matter to the market before you spend too much time learning them.

 Measuring what you do* instead of what you *change.